Why Most People Never Escape Mediocrity (Even When They Try)

 - Being “realistic”

-And because of that, people often mistake comfort for progress.
+Because of that, people often confuse comfort with real progress.

 For example: